 - The schedule for Individual Confession is the usual Saturday afternoon from 3:00-3:30 p.m. or by appointment.
+During Lent, we have added a Tuesday evening, 6:00 – 7:00 p.m. time for individual confessions in the church.
 A screen has been set up in the front of the church on the left, to allow for either face-face or behind the screen confessions.

 - Anointing of the Sick should be requested whenever needed, whether at home, senior/nursing centers, or hospitals.
 Due to visitor restrictions in place at many institutions, please arrange with the administrators for permission for an outside priest to make an in-person visit.

 As You Return to Mass, They Will Have a Different Look/Feel